|Hometown:||Morning Sun, Iowa|

 In the spring of 2010, Lappe returned to Boulder, finding the Colorado program in a similar mode of rebuilding as she had when she arrived a decade earlier.
 But as she did as a player, her desire to return the Buffaloes back to prominence wouldn’t be denied.

-Now three years into her reign as head coach of her alma mater, Lappe is proving once again to be a catalyst in the revival of Colorado basketball.
+Now five years into her reign as head coach of her alma mater, Lappe is proving once again to be a catalyst in the revival of Colorado basketball.

-Lappe is 64-37 as the head women’s basketball coach at Colorado, guiding the Buffaloes to three-straight postseason berths: the 2013 NCAA Tournament and a pair of Postseason WNIT appearances (2011-12).
-The 2013-14 season will be her seventh overall as a collegiate head coach, sporting a six-year mark of 114-73 with each season ending with a record of .500 or better.
+Lappe is 98-69 at Colorado, and in five seasons, ranks second in all-time coaching wins for the program – a milestone she reached in year four.
+She has guided the Buffaloes to four postseason berths: the 2013 NCAA Tournament and three Postseason WNIT appearances (2011-12, ‘14).
+The 2015-16 season will be her ninth overall as a collegiate head coach, sporting an eight-year mark of 148-105 which includes seven years with a record of .500 or better.

-She has led the Buffaloes to three-straight winning seasons, and postseason appearances, for the first time since 2001-04.
+Colorado’s four-straight winning seasons, and post appearances, between 2010-14 was the program’s first since 2000-04; toward the tail end of Lappe’s playing career.
 Additionally, Colorado’s NCAA Tournament appearance in 2013 was its first since 2004.

 In her third season, Lappe led Colorado to a 25-7 mark and a fourth place finish in the Pac-12 at 13-5, its most overall wins since 1995-96 and league wins since 1994-95.